FraunhoferIVV/fastiot/docs/source/tutorials/part_4_specific_topics/06_notes_on_port_handling.rst

 will set the TCP port for a MongoDB to ``20334``.
 See :ref:`deployment_yaml` for more details on handling deployments).

+**Attention:** Use this with caution as this may cause trouble on other systems or the CI runner if any conflicts occur.

 Ports within the docker networks
 --------------------------------